apache/flink/docs/content/docs/deployment/memory/network_mem_tuning.md

 ## Network buffer lifecycle

 Flink has several local buffer pools - one for the output stream and one for each input gate.
-The upper limit of the size of each buffer pool is called the buffer pool **Target**, which is calculated by the following formula.
+The target size of each buffer pool is calculated by the following formula.

 `#channels * taskmanager.network.memory.buffers-per-channel + taskmanager.network.memory.floating-buffers-per-gate`